EncodeDecodeStepByStep/EncodeDecodeStepByStep/README.md

 # $${\color{lightgreen} About\ the\ Project\ and\ Its\ Explanations}$$
 This application aims to facilitate the understanding of fundamental encoders, covered in the Information Theory course.
-Among them, 6 encoders have been implemented: Elias-Gamma, Goulomb, Unary, Delta, Huffman, and Fibonacci.
+Among them, 6 encoders have been implemented: Elias-Gamma, Golomb, Unary, Delta, Huffman, and Fibonacci.
 Each of them has a unique way to visualize the data, just install the program and send a file with ASCII text to perform the encoding.

 ## $${\color{lightgreen} How\ to\ Use}$$